Haml Changelog

 Make sure

-blocks are properly indented under Rails 3.0.0.beta.3. -
+form_forblocks are properly indented under Rails 3.0.0.beta.3. -

 Don’t activate a bug in the

-plugin under Rails 3.0.0.beta.3 that would cause its methods not to be loaded.
+dynamic_formplugin under Rails 3.0.0.beta.3 that would cause its methods not to be loaded.

 2.2.23